olcf/olcf-user-docs/systems/frontier_user_guide.rst

 very minimal changes be able to run their code in any environment.
 The API is very similar to CUDA, so if you're already familiar with CUDA there is almost no additional work to learn HIP.
-See `here <https://www.olcf.ornl.gov/preparing-for-frontier/>`_ for a series of tutorials on programming with HIP and also converting existing CUDA code with HIP wit `hipify tool
+See `here <https://www.olcf.ornl.gov/preparing-for-frontier/>`_ for a series of tutorials on programming with HIP and also converting existing CUDA code to HIP with the `hipify tools
 <https://github.com/ROCm-Developer-Tools/HIPIFY>`_ .